th3-z/kf2-magicked-admin/README.md

 ---------------------

 Basic setup is done on the first run.
 However this does not cover all of the options KF2-MA can offer.
-Please see the config file, `magicked_admin.conf`, for more configuration options as some features are disabled by default.
+Please see the config file, `conf/magicked_admin.conf`, for more configuration options as some features are disabled by default.

 Each server managed by KF2-MA has a section that looks something like